 Ambulatory phlebectomy is usually performed in conjunction with ultrasound guided scleretherapy and endovenous laser treatment to address visible bulgy veins.
 Surgically tying veins of (ligation) and pulling them out (stripping) are other procedures which is slowly becoming less popular because of general anaesthetics, hospitalizations, downtime and high recurrence rate.

 Who is Eligible?

 Ambulatory phlebectomy is not suitable for everyone.
 It is especially not recommended for those unable to walk on their own.

-It is important to be aware that none of these treatments offer a foolproof cure for varicose veins, which are by their nature chronic and prone to recurrence.
+It is important to be aware that no treatment offers a foolproof cure for varicose veins, which are, by their nature, chronic and prone to recurrence.
 Early treatment can help avert costly and debilitating complications including stains, dermatitis, thrombophlebitis, leg ulcers and other venous diseases.

 Vein Care recommends consulting with a varicose vein specialist, who can create a plan uniquely styled to you.
 This plan may address lifestyle choices that can help reduce the recurrence of varicose veins.